fleschutz/talk2windows/README.md

 Talk2Windows
 ============
-This repo installs support to control your *Windows*® desktop by voice.
-Using keyboard, mouse, and also voice commands is intuitive, it increases your productivity and is really awesome.
+This repo lets you control your *Windows*® desktop by voice.
+Using keyboard, mouse, and also voice commands is intuitive, increases your productivity, and is really awesome.

 Required is *Windows* 10 or 11, a headset, and the free *Serenade* voice recognition application.